stacy8839/sep10-freedom-project/prep/content.md

 * Assists in monitoring recovery and surgical progress

 * MRI machines use advanced imaging software, computer systems, magnet technology, and detailed data processing.
 It is the highest level of veterinary equipment.

+## Ideas